 Choice of Supervisor

 Master’s supervision is usually decided as needed once a student arrives.
 An overall director of studies co-ordinates your work, but other colleagues normally contribute to the teaching and supervision of essays and dissertations.
 Assignment of a DPhil supervisor can sometimes be explored informally early on, and it is worth contacting one of the Oxford New Testament doctoral supervisors with whom you may wish to work.
 In straightforward cases, an applicant’s declaration of preference may well be taken into account if the colleague concerned confirms a willingness to supervise.
-Confirmation of a likely supervisor is, however, possible only after you have been formally accepted by the Graduate Studies Committee, which is responsible for all matters concerning admission, supervision and examination.
+Confirmation of a likely supervisor is, however, possible only after you have been formally accepted by the Faculty’s Graduate Studies Committee, which is the body responsible for all matters concerning admission, supervision and examination.

 Proficiency in English